-GD The most conspicuous is the fact that Adivasis whose land is reduced (every passing generation) due to indebtedness, unfair practices of external agents, multiplication of claims on land within the family, tends to treat the woman's body as a replacement of land.
-I have known hundreds of Adivasi young women who were asked to shift to the nearby cities, just a day after their weddings, and get working on construction sites.
+GND: The most conspicuous is the fact that Adivasis whose land is reduced (every passing generation) due to indebtedness, unfair practices of external agents, multiplication of claims on land within the family, tends to treat the woman's body as a replacement of land.
+I have known hundreds of young Adivasi women who were asked to shift to nearby cities just a day after their weddings, and get working on construction sites.
 This is done, apparently, to recover the sum of dowry paid by the bridegroom to the girl's family.
 But, in effect, the girl becomes a construction labourer and has to work in harsh conditions till the sum is gained from her wages.
 The body has now replaced land as a means of production.
 This situation has come to a boiling point and may soon explode in the form of a movement for women's rights.
 I hope it does and changes the situation of the Adivasi women.
-I have spoken to a large number of Adivasi men to pay attention to this issue; but normally I have met with a cold reception from them, even those whom I have known as friends and colleagues for two decades.
+I have spoken to a large number of Adivasi men to pay attention to this issue; but normally I have met with a cold reception from them, even those who I have known as friends and colleagues for two decades.
 Perhaps, an external feminist leadership is required.

-Between development and 'slow violence': economic/ecologic issues
+Between Development and 'Slow Violence': Economic/Ecologic Issues

-RC In post-liberalization India, the traditional areas of tribal settlements have increasingly become key sites of economic development and infrastructural modernization.
-To make way for industrial corridors, mega-dams, extractive installations or parks, that essentially benefit transnational corporations and the metropolitan elites, tribal communities are continuously displaced and, without a serious relocation policy, very often left completely deprived of their livelihoods.
-Bonded labor, begging, pilfering, and prostitution are common ensuing phenomena.
-Besides, another effect of 'development' is that kind of delayed destruction, which contaminates habitats and affects the very possibility of survival, defined by Nixon1 as slow violence: a violence that occurs gradually and usually out of sight because perpetrated in rural areas and without media coverage.
+RC: In post-liberalisation India, the traditional areas of tribal settlements have increasingly become key sites of economic development and infrastructural modernisation.
+To make way for industrial corridors, mega-dams, attractive installations or parks that essentially benefit transnational corporations and the metropolitan elites, tribal communities are continuously displaced and, without a serious relocation policy, very often left completely deprived of their livelihoods.
+Bonded labour, begging, pilfering, and prostitution are common ensuing phenomena.
+Besides, another effect of 'development' is the kind of delayed destruction which contaminates habitats and affects the very possibility of survival, defined by Nixon as 'slow violence'5: a violence that occurs gradually and usually out of sight because it is perpetrated in rural areas and without media coverage.
 In all this, do you think that the role of the forest tribes is only that of casualties, or do you believe that, defending themselves and their lands, they could possibly become active actors of a new conception of sustainable progress, respectful of environment but at the same time also of their economic needs?
 I mean, don't you think that to fight against the exploitation of natural resources without being able to provide new schemes of ecological development is too weak a position, liable to be easily defeated?
 Don't you think that in the future of Adivasis there should be a key role for technology?
 On the other hand, is it true that sometimes Adivasi people have found themselves in the position to compete with protected species and protected areas for their livelihood?
 What's your position in relation to this sort of apparent contradiction?

-1 Rob Nixon, Slow Violence and the Environmentalism of the Poor (Cambridge, Mass., and London: Harvard U. P., 2011).
-GD I am acutely aware of how severely marginalized and cornered the Adivasis feel in the context of a market driven and globalised economy that has multiplied inequalities of all kinds.
+GND: I am acutely aware of how severely marginalised and cornered the Adivasis feel in the context of a market driven and globalised economy that has multiplied inequalities of all kinds.
 I have seen at close quarters the devastation caused by the sheer incompatibility between the tribal ethics and the modern economics.
 In the case of tribals (as in the case of Scheduled Castes and farmers), the intolerance is embedded in the economic outlook.
-But despite several thousand farmer suicides, the long-standing rural distress does not attract sufficient attention, and any movement of tribals gets to be labeled as 'anti-national' and at once caricatured as 'Naxalite' and dealt with brutally.
+But despite several thousand farmer suicides, the long-standing rural distress does not attract sufficient attention, and any movement of tribals is labeled 'antinational' and at once caricatured as 'Naxalite' and dealt with brutally.